U.S. Department of Transportation

 Environmental Coordinator – The Environmental Coordinator provides leadership and technical guidance to all customers and partners on policies and procedures to ensure that environmental considerations are properly evaluated for Federal-aid projects.
 This task is performed through the implementation of the National Environmental Policy Act and related laws, Section 4(f) issues, regulations, policies and executive orders, and Section 106 of the National Historic Preservation Act.

-The Engineering Team provides support for the Federal-aid program.
+The Project Delivery Team provides support for the Federal-aid program.
 All plans for Federal-aid projects on the National Highway System are reviewed and approved to ensure the appropriate design standards are met, or are certified by the NJDOT as having met the appropriate design standards.
-Involvement by the Engineering Team is based on threshold project dollar amounts as agreed to with the NJDOT.
+Involvement by the Project Delivery Team is based on Risk based Stewardship and Oversight requirements as agreed to with the NJDOT.
 The Team performs design reviews of Federal-aid projects to assure that appropriate standards and environmental processes are met.
 In addition, the Team performs field reviews during construction to ensure that the plans and specifications are followed and evaluates and approves actions on construction issues, extra work and change orders.
 Final inspections are performed to ensure the quality of the completed project and quantity of material and other construction items are properly documented.
+The Project Delivery Team also has primary responsibility for overseeing the State’s Local Aid and Economic Development Division.
+The Team also provides project, program, and technical assistance to the State and Local Public Agencies (LPAs) as it pertains to NJDOT's administration of the Federal-Aid Highway Program for local projects.

 The Technical Services team provides program administration and technical assistance in the areas of Safety, Intelligent Transportation Systems (ITS), and Structures.
 The Safety and ITS components of the team provide technical assistance and leadership in the areas of roadway safety, the MUTCD, traffic operations and management systems, ITS, emergency preparedness, and facilitating technology deployment.
 In this capacity, the team is responsible for promoting new products, advancing technologies used in planning and design, and improving the safety and mobility of our transportation system.
 The team also provides guidance, policy, program assistance and interpretation, and overall coordination of Federal Highway Safety and Traffic Operations programs with the New Jersey Department of Transportation (NJDOT), other FHWA offices, state and local agencies, metropolitan planning organizations (MPOs), and Universities.
 The Structural component of the team is responsible for the engineering determinations in a specialist capacity for the adequacy, suitability, and completeness of bridges, tunnels, and other structures under the Federal-aid program.
 This includes the planning, coordination, review, promotion, and provisions of leadership in the administration of the design, construction, and maintenance programs in the area of highway structures in New Jersey.
 The team provides guidance on the Highway Bridge Program, which provides funding to address deficient bridges, and ensures that the NJDOT is in compliance with the National Bridge Inspection Standards”.

-The Program Support Team assists in administering a number of key internal Division functions, has primary responsibility for overseeing the State’s Local Aid and Economic Development Division, and coordinates engineering and quality document production for the New Jersey Division.
+The Program Support Team (PST) assists in administering a number of key internal Division functions, and coordinates engineering and quality document production for the New Jersey Division.
 The team provides internal and external coordination for policy development related to new legislation, regulations and FHWA guidance.
 The team oversees new and emerging local program issues with our state partner, NJDOT.
 The PST leads the Division’s performance planning, risk assessment and performance management initiatives.
-PST coordination efforts include project, program and technical assistance with the State and Local Public Agencies (LPAs) in overseeing NJDOT's administration of the Federal-Aid Highway Program as it pertains to local projects.
 The PST manages and coordinates daily Division functions including: budget, employee training and work space needs, office supplies, office equipment and official travel.